AlerianEmperor/LuxRenderer/README.md

 Lux Render is a rendering system capable of rendering high quality, life-like images.
 Everything was written from scratch in pure C++ without any third party library.
 This project cover most of the content in pbrt v3 and also easier to read.

 To everyone who is watching my projects.
 Thank you if you have starred my repositories, and if you don't, would you consider starring my projects so I can have a better position in my up coming battle, thank you!
-Starring this project and others will keep it alive and thrive.
+Starring this project and others will keep them alive and thrive.

 Thank you jimbok8
 Thank you KevinSONG729